 - Applicants applying to Doctor of Medicine and Surgery apply through GEMSAS

 - All domestic graduate coursework programs offered by the Crawford School of Public Policy

 Admission procedures for international Graduate coursework applications

 - International applicants apply directly to the ANU Admissions Office.

-- Applicants are assessed by the delegated authority following the admissions requirements as published at http://programsandcourses.anu.edu.au/
+- Admission to most postgraduate coursework programs is on a competitive basis.
+Where ranking is applied, applicants are assessed and ranked by the delegated authority in accordance with the admissions requirements as published at http://programsandcourses.anu.edu.au/

 - International qualifications are assessed according to the ANU approved admission assessment manual.
 In lieu of an approved admissions assessment manual applicants will be assessed using the ANU Grade Point Average calculator tool.